MaddyGuthridge/COMP2521-Lab7-Test-Script/README.md

+# IMPORTANT

+This code has been merged into official COMP2521 starter code.
+As such this page is no-longer needed and has been archived.

 # Improved Lab7 Starter Code
 Drop in the file `Maze.c` to get [hugely improved performance](https://youtu.be/PxdtJ3SC1Ik) when testing code.
 Sadly, this is incompatible with the test script below.